 - must have a diagnosis that may include but is not limited to:

-- dementia with mood, psychosis, or behavioural disorder
+- dementia with mood, psychosis, or behavioral disorder

 - psychosis schizophrenia, paranoid delusional disorder